 And so in April 2014 a Australian feminist journalist by the name of Tracey Spicer wrote an article about how she didn’t want her children sat next to men on flights – see the article and related discussions here and here.
 This article in a feminist web site contributes nothing to the debate but there are some interesting points buried amongst the readers comments.

 This blog post discusses an article by Wendy Tuohy on the same topic, but which in this case drips with hypocrisy bearing in mind the pronounced feminist bias of her prior repertoire of articles and offerings on social media.

 Earlier generations of Australian women were mostly empathetic to a fault.
 Nowadays not so much.

 Empathy with the resident citizens of overseas countries

-Some time ago I was reading the results of a survey of overseas travellers.
-It found that most travellers were disturbed by displays of cultural insensitivity by fellow travellers.
+Some time ago I was reading the results of a survey of overseas travelers.
+It found that most travelers were disturbed by displays of cultural insensitivity by fellow travelers.
 Unfortunately the survey did not breakdown its results on the basis of variables such as gender.

 This got me thinking about my own experiences living and travelling in Asia.

 Thai culture is quite conservative but Thais will rarely inform tourists when they have crossed the border of social acceptability, unless they venture far beyond the bounds of decent behaviour.
 Expressions of polite conduct such as kreng jai – the Thai version of our ‘good manners’ – is highly important to them.